Linear regression and its inference on noisy network-linked data: Introduction

 \section{Introduction}

 Nowadays, networks appear frequently in many areas, including social sciences, transportation, and biology.
 In most cases, networks are used to represent relationships or interactions between units of a complex (social, physical, or biological) system, so analyzing network data may render crucial insights into the dynamics and/or interaction mechanism of the system.
-One particular, yet commonly encountered, situation is when a group of units is observed connected by a network and a set of attributes for each of these units.
+One particular, yet commonly encountered, situation is when a group of units is observed connected by a network and a set of attributes for each of these units is available.
 Such data sets are sometimes called network-linked data \citep{li2016prediction, li2019high} or multiview network data \citep{gao2019testing}.
-Network-linked data are widely available in almost all fields involving network analysis \citep{michell1996peer,pearson2003drifting,ji2016coauthorship,su2019testing, xie2007measuring,kolaczyk2009statistical}.
-In such a data set, rich information is available from both individual attributes and the network perspectives, and the challenge is to find proper statistical methods to incorporate both.
+Network-linked data are widely available in almost all fields involving network analysis about social effects \citep{michell1996peer,pearson2003drifting}, collaborations \citep{ji2016coauthorship,su2019testing}, and causal experiments \citep{basse2018limitations,basse2018model}.
+In network-linked data, rich information is available from the perspective of both the individual attributes and the network, and the challenge is to find proper statistical methods to incorporate both.
+Suppose one single network is available.
 Consider the situation where, for each node $i$ of the network, we observe $({x}_i, y_i)$, in which ${x}_i \in \bR^p$ is a vector of covariates while $y_i \in \bR$ is a scalar response.
 In particular, we aim for a regression model of $y_i$ against ${x}_i$ that also takes the network information into account.
 Such a model arises naturally in any problem when a prediction model or inference of a specific attribute is of interest.